Nguenda/Responsible-Machine-Learning/README.md

 **This portfolio provides the following content for assignment 2:**

 1. [hmda_train_preprocessed.zip](https://github.com/arijlodhi/RML_Group3/blob/main/hmda_train_preprocessed.zip): This file was used as training data to train the models.
 Users can download it.
-2. [Plot partial dependence for the most important features and models](https://github.com/Nguenda/DataDecider/blob/05e61f5b5a12ff57103f8e57ad90662d6a8823c1/Machine%20learning%201_project_BikeShare.pdf): This PDF file is a detailed report on the project, containing text and images to illustrate the content.
-Plot partial dependence for the most important features and models
+2. [Plot partial dependence for the most important features and models](https://github.com/arijlodhi/RML_Group3/blob/main/RML_assignment2.pdf): This PDF file contains images illustrating the partial dependence plots for the most important features and models.

 ## Assignment 1 contributors